pantheon-systems/documentation/source/_docs/eu-region.md

 contributors: edwardangert
 searchboost: 150
 earlyaccess: true
-earlynote: The documentation on this page discusses features and options that are not available across the entire platform.
+earlynote: The documentation on this page discusses features and options that are not yet available to all users.
 ---

 Pantheon is extending early access invitations to customers who want to deploy a new site within the European Union (**EU**).

+### Details

 Site resources (database container, codeserver, application container, etc.) are provisioned in the European Union.
 Traffic is served through the Global CDN, configured with the Amsterdam (AMS) point of presence (**POP**) as an origin shield.

-To help satisfy Data Residency requirements, EU Region backups are in active development.
-This and other features will be available soon.
-Check back to this doc for updates.

 ## How to Enable Early Access to EU Region

 During this feature's Early Access period, participation is opt-in only.
-[Contact Sales](https://pantheon.io/contact-us){.external} for information about pricing and how to enable your account for early access to the EU Region.
+[Give us a call](https://pantheon.io/contact-us){.external} for information about pricing and how to enable your account for early access to the EU Region.

 ## How to Create a Pantheon Site in the EU Region